Martian01/openTeamOneServer/README.md

 		<artifactId>mysql-connector-java</artifactId>
 	</dependency>

-So, MariaDB or MySQL are covered out-of-the-box.
+So, for MariaDB or MySQL you don't need to do anything.
 If you use a different SQL database, you'll have to add the corresponding driver.

 Finally we add the following properties to the application.properties file.
 In fact, you just need to uncomment them and insert the correct names and passwords, and maybe the TCP port of the database server.